slackhq/EitherNet/README.md

 Then you can inject the controller in your test while users of `PandaApi` will get your test instance.

+### Java Interop

 For Java interop, there is a limited API available at `JavaEitherNetControllers.enqueueFromJava`.

+### Validation

+`EitherNetController` will run some small validation on API endpoints under the hood.
+If you want to add your own validations on top of this, you can provide implementations of `ApiValidator` via `ServiceLoader`.
+See `ApiValidator`'s docs for more information.

 ## Installation